 THE NEW SAMARITAINE The 1870 iconic department store building, situated in the heart of Paris, has been exquisitely restored thanks to LVMH and master artisans.
 Returned to their stunning original radiance, the historical decors and façades have been restored.
 The exuberance of Art Nouveau and the linear geometry of Art Deco meld with the innovative architecture of the Japanese Sanaa agency.
 Overlooking the river and the Pont Neuf, the Cheval Blanc palace will offer amazing views, as well as the biggest swimming pool and suite in Paris.
 Opening: May 28, 2021!

-Aielles CHATEAU DE VERSAILLES – Le Grand Contrôle is one of the most anticipated openings this year (June 1st, 2021).
-It will be the first hotel to have a home within the perimeters of the Château.
+Airelles CHATEAU DE VERSAILLES – Le Grand Contrôle is one of the most anticipated openings this year 1).
+It will be the first palace hotel to have a home within the perimeters of the Château.
 Although few details have been released, I can tell you that it is made up of 14 exceptional rooms and suites filled with restored period furniture.
 Even better, there will be a spa and an indoor pool as well as a Ducasse gastronomic restaurant.
 Guests will enjoy privileged access to the Château de Versailles and its grounds including Marie-Antoinette’s Petit Trianon.
 If you are interested, contact me .
+Opening: June 1st!

 THE HOTEL DE LA MARINE Since 1774, the beautiful neo-classical façade has looked onto Paris’ Place de la Concorde.
 After its renovations the magnificent mansion’s heritage should reopen before this Summer.
 It’s a Parisian landmark, a ceremonial building with a sumptuous scenography marrying technology and heritage.
 Its loggia has born witness to history with the execution of Louis XVI and Marie-Antoinettein on the square named today the Place de la Concorde.
 After the French Revolution, the Navy Minister installed his office in the building that was once used by French Kings and Queens for royal furniture storage.